drandreaskrueger/coinbaseTestbed/output/BUG_invalid-HTTP_HOST-header.md

 # BUG:
 ## invalid HTTP_HOST header in callbacks to IP addresses

+---
+---
+---

+## NEWSFLASH: Shorter demo code (January 21st)

+New 'foobar'-like demonstration code.
+Shows the problem in much less lines:

+[cbWebhookPrinter.py](../cb/cbWebhookPrinter.py) = A very simple cherrypy webserver with GET and POST on '/' route.

+Run it on an IP-only-droplet (e.g. at [digitalocean](https://github.com/drandreaskrueger/buyme/blob/master/_how-to/VPS.md)), and you can see the bug live.

+---
+---
+---

 Whew, this took me many many hours to debug.
 What a strange problem.

 ### Symptom